Combining LLMs and Knowledge Graphs to Reduce Hallucinations in Question Answering: Introduction

-Our research primarily focuses on the following key objectives: \begin{itemize}
+Our research focuses on these main objectives: \begin{itemize}

-\item \textbf{Mitigating Data Gaps and Reducing Hallucinations}: We aim to minimize inaccurate or fabricated information in LLM-generated responses by integrating Knowledge Graphs and utilizing a query-checking algorithm that validates and corrects LLM-generated Cypher queries, ensuring they are syntactically correct and aligned with the Knowledge Graph's structure.
-Additionally, we optimize prompts to guide LLMs in generating more accurate queries, further reducing errors and enhancing the reliability of responses.
+\item \textbf{Reducing Data Gaps and Hallucinations}: We aim to decrease inaccuracies and fabrications in LLM responses by integrating them with Knowledge Graphs and using a query-checking algorithm that verifies and corrects Cypher queries generated by LLMs, targeting common syntactic and schema alignment issues.
+Additionally, we optimize prompts to guide LLMs in producing more accurate queries, enhancing response reliability.

-\item \textbf{Evaluating LLM Performance}: We compare the performance of several LLMs, including GPT-4 Turbo and llama3:70b, on a newly created benchmark dataset, to identify strengths, weaknesses, and opportunities for improving open-source models through prompt engineering.
+\item \textbf{Evaluating LLM Performance}: We assess the performance of several LLMs, including GPT-4 Turbo and Llama 3:70b, on a custom benchmark dataset to identify model strengths and weaknesses and explore improvements for open-source models via prompt engineering.

-\item \textbf{Introducing a new Benchmark Dataset}: We developed a custom benchmark dataset of 50 biomedical questions and answers specifically tailored for evaluating the performance of LLMs in generating accurate Cypher queries for a biomedical Knowledge Graph.
-This dataset allows for thorough testing of LLM performance on complex, structured queries and provides a foundation for future research in biomedical question-answering systems.
+\item \textbf{Creating a Benchmark Dataset}: We developed a dataset of 50 biomedical questions based on a subset of PrimeKG for evaluating LLMs’ ability to generate accurate Cypher queries for a specific biomedical Knowledge Graph, providing a foundation for future research in this domain.

-\item \textbf{Developing an Easy-to-Use User Interface}: To make the system easily accessible, we created a user-friendly web-based interface.
-This interface allows users to input natural language queries, view LLM-generated and corrected Cypher queries, and inspect results, offering an intuitive and transparent way to interact with the Knowledge Graph.
+\item \textbf{Designing a User-Friendly Interface}: To make the system accessible, we created a user-friendly web-based interface where users can input natural language queries, view generated and corrected Cypher queries, and inspect results.

-\end{itemize} Overall, our goal is to enhance the accessibility and reliability of complex digital information systems - in this paper Knowledge Graphs - for non-experts by leveraging LLMs.
+\end{itemize} Our overarching goal is to combine the accessibility of LLMs and the reliability of complex digital information systems, specifically, Knowledge Graphs, to enable non-expert users to benefit from them.